 Irrigated and Intensive agriculture, including row crops, are critical to the economic base of the County and are important to the economic stability of the County.
-The Nebraska legislature has recognized that importance in Nebraska statute, §23-114.04.
+The Nebraska legislature has recognized that importance in Nebraska statute, §23-114.04 [statutory reference corrected from original document].